wp-plugins/sitelinks-search-box/readme.txt

 This new feature of the Google Search Engine was presented on the [Official Google Webmaster Central Blog](http://googlewebmastercentral.blogspot.com.es/2014/09/improved-sitelinks-search-box.html "Official Google Webmaster Central Blog") (05 Sep 2014 07:44 AM PDT).
 There is more info on the [Google Developers Website](https://developers.google.com/webmasters/richsnippets/sitelinkssearch "Google Developers Website").

 With Google sitelinks search box, people can reach your content more quickly from search results.
-Search users sometimes use navigational queries—typing in the brand name or URL of a known site—only to do a more detailed query once on that site.
+Search users sometimes use navigational queries -typing in the brand name or URL of a known site- only to do a more detailed query once on that site.
 For example, suppose someone wants to find that video about the guilty dog on YouTube.
 They type YouTube, or you-tube, or youtube.com into Google Search, follow the link to YouTube, and then actually search for the dog video.

 The sitelinks search box removes that extra step: a query for youtube displays a site search box in the sitelinks section, letting the user immediately search for that guilty dog video without having to click through to the site first.